Coconuco Downhill Cycle Trip

 includes: bike rental & helmet, transport, thermal springs entrance.

-Puracé Volcano and Kokonuco Indigenous reserve is located about 1.5 hours from Popayan and offers a great chance to climb an active volcano which requires no specialist skills or equipment.
-We offer a daytrip to climb the volcano starting at 6.30am, driving to the base in private transport then starting the ascent at around 8am accompanied by a local indigenous guide.
-Total walking time 7-8 hours.
+Puracé Volcano and Kokonuco Indigenous reserve is located about 2.5 hours from Popayan and offers a great chance to climb an active volcano which requires no specialist skills or equipment.
+We offer a daytrip to climb the volcano starting at 7am, driving to the base in private transport then starting the ascent at around 9.30am accompanied by a local indigenous guide.
+Total walking time 3-5 hours.
 The trip includes transport, entrance fees to the reserve, guiding fee and a hot drink.
-The trip can run with a minimum of three people.
+The trip can run with a minimum of four people.

 Silvia Indigenous Market